saas-builder-dev/.github/profile/README.md

 - Design expertise to create an appealing user interface.
 - Coding skills to implement features.
 - Server management for hosting and deployment.
+- Significant resources to prototype, build, and launch a SaaS product.

 The SaaS Builder simplifies this entire process: